dfb2/day-tour-search/README.md

 # Installation
 ## Prerequisites
 You need to have the following installed:
 - An IDE.
-Netbeans was used during the development of this software.
+Netbeans was used in this project.
 - Java SDK.
 ## Demo
 ### Searching for and booking a day tour